OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Our mission is to highlight the talent of independent filmmakers everywhere while inspiring young people to share their own stories with the world!

 ABOUT THE FESTIVAL

-The festival is produced and presented by Filmmakers Collaborative, a national 501c3 nonprofit corporation created in 1987 to provide fiscal sponsorship and opportunities for learning and networking in the independent media community.
+The festival is produced and presented by Filmmakers Collaborative, a nationally recognized 501c3 created in 1987 to provide fiscal sponsorship and opportunities for education and networking in the independent media community.

 Laura Azevedo (Festival Director)

 The 6th annual BIKFF will be held from Nov.
 16 to Nov.
 18, 2018.

 All submissions are due by Aug 31, 2018.
 Anything postmarked later than this date would not be considered.